-Effective July 1, 2023, all returning support staff who are paid an hourly rate, shall receive the greater of a \$1.00 per hour rate increase or the new hourly starting rate for their category of position.
-This hourly rate increase shall apply to work performed on or after July 1, 2023.
+Effective July 1, 2025, all returning support staff who are paid an hourly rate, shall receive the same hourly rate increase as the starting hourly rate increase from the 2024-2025 school year in their respective category of position.
+This hourly rate increase shall apply to work performed on or after July 1, 2025.
 Support staff who work in more than one category of position for which there are different hourly rates, will continue to receive different hourly rates.

-Returning employees in the categories of Occupational Therapist and Sign Language Interpreter shall receive a 3.5% increase in annual salary.
+Returning employees in the categories of Occupational Therapist and Sign Language Interpreter shall receive a 3.75% increase in annual salary.